yuvalmGS/gigaspaces-wiki-jekyll/xap97net/indexing.markdown

 Indexes can be added dynamically at run-time using the GigaSpaces Management Center GUI.

-(!)
-Removing an index or changing an index type is currently not supported.
+{% exclamation %} Removing an index or changing an index type is currently not supported.

 # Nested Properties Indexing